joelsaxton/lawnstarter/backend/API.md

 **Notes:**

-- The `movies` array contains enriched data with movie IDs and titles
+- The `movies` array contains formatted data with movie IDs and titles
 - The original `films` URLs array is removed from the response

 **Status Codes:**